Sri Chinmoy Sydney Series

 Half-Marathon, 10km & 5km View course map »

-The Sri Chinmoy Sydney Series goes bush, to the sublime Royal National Park south of the city.
+The Sri Chinmoy Sydney Series goes bush for the Series Finale, to the sublime Royal National Park south of the city.
 Immerse yourself in pristine forest on a lovely trail run.
 Because you’ll want to enjoy this magical realm to the max, a full MARATHON joins the Half-Marathon, 10km and 5km for a full suite of classic distances.

-Parking is near Willow Tree Flat, past Audley.
+The start/finish and parking is near Fig Tree Flat (also known as Willow Tree Flat), past Audley.
 National Park admission fee of $12 per vehicle applies.
-Alternatively, take our shuttle van from Loftus Station for $10 return, departing regularly from 6.30am.
+Alternatively, take our shuttle van from Loftus Station for $10 return, departing regularly from 5.25am.

-On-the-day race number collection opens at 6.30am and closes at 7.55am.
-The MARATHON starts at 7am, with other distances starting from 8am.
+NOTE EARLIER START TIMES: On-the-day race number collection opens at 5.30am and closes at 6.55am.
+The MARATHON starts at 6am, with other distances starting from 7am.

 MARATHON & Half-Marathon View course map »